John Foppe, speaker and author of "What's Your Excuse?" was born without arms. Hear John's inspiring story as he

 The recession of 2008-2009 was a test for Barry-Wehmiller and its people-centric principles.
 Hear CEO Bob Chapman and other team members talk about this challenging time, how the company and its people responded and lessons learned.

 Matt Whiat of the Chapman & Co.
 Leadership Institute talks about the work they has been doing over the past year and presents his TEDx talk, the Insanity of Leadership.

 On this episode, we feature Chapter Five from the audio version of Bob Chapman and Raj Sisodia's book, Everybody Matters: The Extraordinary Power of Caring For Your People Like Family.

 Does emotion and caring have a place in business?
 Of course.
 Conscious Capitalism co-founder Raj Sisodia and Nilima Bhat discuss their new book, Shakti Leadership.

 Pete Carlson, president of Barry-Wehmiller's BW Integrated Systems company shares his leadership journey through the manufacturing industry.

-Sara Hannah of the BW Leadership Institute and Dwight Perry of Perry International talk leadership, empowerment and people.
+Sara Hannah of Chapman & Co.
+Leadership Institute and Dwight Perry of Perry International talk leadership, empowerment and people.

 Chris Reimer, author of "Happywork" discusses the real ROI when everyone truly feels they matter at work.

 Steve Kemp, former president of Barry-Wehmiller's PCMC company in Green Bay, WI shares his personal story of his company's transformation through Truly Human Leadership.

 Chapman & Co.
 Leadership Institute's Sara Hannah details her leadership journey and talks about the "choice" of leadership.